thegeneschool/metagenomics/docs/hic.md

 ## Metagenome Binning with Hi-C Data

-As was done with timeseries data at `MetaBAT`, metagenome binning can be performed using Hi-C. The primary difference here is that accurate and precise binning is possible from a single timepoint, so long as you have you have both a shotgun and Hi-C read-set.
+As we saw by processing timeseries data with `MetaBAT2`, metagenome binning can also be performed using Hi-C. The primary difference here is that accurate and precise binning is possible from a single timepoint, so long as you have you have both a shotgun and Hi-C read-set.
 Currenty, only a few tools exist which were made specifically for this purpose (`bin3C`, `ProxiMeta`) [6,7].

 In this tutorial we will use bin3C, as it is open-source and easy to use.